moov-io/ach/docs/flatten-batches.md

 ---
 layout: page
-title: Flatten Batches
+title: Flatten batches
 hide_hero: true
 show_sidebar: false
 menubar: docs-menu
 ---

-# Flatten Batches
+# Flatten batches

 File creation honors the order and number of Batch's that are created by the client.
 This is not optimized for the smallest file size and cost, that could be sent to the Federal Reserve for processing.